wayneIBM/vpc-on-classic/vpc-quotas.md

 | Floating IP addresses | 100 per zone per account <sup>2</sup> |
 | SSH Keys | 100 per account |

-<sup>1</sup> You can request to increase the VSI limit by submitting a [support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support) ticket.
+<sup>1</sup> You can request to increase the VSI limit by submitting an [IBM Support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support) case.
 Consider other related resource limits that need to be increased as well, such as floating IPs.

-<sup>2</sup> You can request to increase the floating IP limit by submitting a [support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support) ticket.
+<sup>2</sup> You can request to increase the floating IP limit by submitting an [IBM Support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support) case.
 ## Security groups quotas
 {: #security-groups-quotas}